saleor/saleor-docs/docs/api/pagination.md

 title: Pagination
 ---

-Pagination is required in most of the queries returning lists of items in the Saleor GraphQL API.
-This is to limit the number of results returned by the server to a more manageable size and avoid data flow disruptions.
+Pagination is required in most queries which return lists of items in the Saleor GraphQL API.
+This limits the number of results returned by the server to a more manageable size and avoids data flow disruptions.

-Saleor uses cursor based pagination.
+Saleor uses cursor-based pagination.

 There are two types of lists in GraphQL:

 * `LIST` - This is a simple list.
-It is used to query for a list containing several items.
+It is used to query a list containing several items.

-    An good example of a simple list could be a query for product variants which returns a list of manageable number of results.
+    An good example of a simple list could be a query for product variants which returns a list with a manageable number of results.

-* `CONNECTION` - Represents more complex list.
-When queried for, it will return an unknown or large number of results.
+* `CONNECTION` - Represents a more complex list.
+When queried, it will return an unknown or large number of results.

-Pagination is used to help you handle large amount of items returned by the connection list type.
+Pagination is used to help you handle large amounts of items returned by the connection list type.

 > **Note**
 >